-We use large phenotype and pedigree data sets in different livestock species to quantify the genetic variation in economically important traits, related to e.g. conformation in horses, reproduction in fur animals or behaviour in dogs.
+We use large phenotype and pedigree data sets in different livestock species to quantify the genetic variation in economically important traits, related to e.g. conformation in horses, reproduction in fur animals or behaviour in dogs and cats.
 In dairy cattle, bioeconomic models are used to analyze selection priorities among traits.
 The economic weights of the traits can be adjusted by farmers’ intended and realized preferences to increase the acceptance of the outcome.
 The efficiency of selection schemes is optimized in terms of data collection volume or the number of genotyped animals, which define the level of achievable accuracy and selection intensity.
 The development of selection programs is done in collaboration with breeding organisations.

 Fon Tebug, S., Missohou, A., Sabi, S. S., Juga, J. K., Poole, E. J., Tapio, M. and Marshall, K. 2018.
 Using body measurements to estimate live weight of dairy cattle in low-input systems in Senegal.
 Journal of Applied Animal Research 46:87-93. https://doi.org/10.1080/09712119.2016.1262265.

 Hietala, P. and Juga, J. 2017.
 Impact of including growth, carcass and feed efficiency traits in the breeding goal for combined milk and beef production systems.
 Animal 11:564-573. https://doi.org/10.1017/S1751731116001877.

 Peura J., Viksten, S., Kempe, R., Strandén, I. and Mäki-Tanila, A. 2017.
 Weight-for-length index as a measure of obesity in blue foxes.
 NJF Fur Animal Congress, Oslo, 5 p.